Lenthall Road Workshop

 History

-The Lenthall Road Workshop (81 Lenthall Road, Haggerston) was started by three women in 1975 as a community screen-printing and photography project.
+The Lenthall Road Workshop (based at 81 Lenthall Road, Haggerston) was a collective started by three women in 1975 as a community screen-printing and photography project.
 Local groups and individuals were offered a cheap and friendly space to learn skills and use the equipment to make their own images and posters.

 After many years of Margaret Thatcher’s Conservative government (1975-1990), the funding for non-profit making, radical community projects like the Lenthall Road Workshop was reduced and eventually withdrawn.
-The workshop then became a one-women enterprise celebrating the Lesbian and Gay community.
+The workshop at 81 Lenthall Road then became a one-women enterprise celebrating the Lesbian and Gay community.

 The Lenthall Road Workshop was the focus of the exhibition 'Women on Screens: Printmaking, photography and community activism at Lenthall Road Workshop 1970s–1990s' at Hackney Museum 14 May – 31 August 2019.